kokkos/kokkos-kernels/docs/source/API/batched/dense-index.rst

 BLAS support
 ============

 Below are tables summarizing the currently supported function calls in Kokkos Kernels.
-The tables are updated with each release of the library to reflect recently added support.

 BLAS 1
 ------